Ocean Man

-"Ocean Man" is a song by American rock band Ween, the thirteenth track on their sixth studio album, The Mollusk (1997).
-It was released as a promotional CD single through Elektra Records in 1997.
-It was also released as the B-side to the earlier single "Mutilated Lips" on June 24, 1997.
-It is one of Ween's best-known songs, and has appeared on various film soundtracks and commercials since its release, most notably with The SpongeBob SquarePants Movie in 2004.
-The song has been performed live at various occasions, most notably Live in Chicago and Live at Stubb's.
+"Ocean Man" is a song by the American alternative rock band Ween, the thirteenth track on their sixth studio album, The Mollusk (1997).
+It was released as a promotional CD single through Elektra Records in 1997, and also released as the B-side to the earlier single "Mutilated Lips" on June 24, 1997.

+"Ocean Man" is one of Ween's best-known songs, and has appeared on various film soundtracks and commercials since its release, most notably with Nickelodeon's animated The SpongeBob SquarePants Movie in 2004.
+The song has been performed live at several occasions, most notably Live in Chicago and Live at Stubb's.